 Using the Human Senses to Fully Understand the Geospatial Sector

-June 20, 2013 by Mladen Stojic, Vice President, Geospatial at Intergraph SG&I
+June 20, 2013 by Mladen Stojic, President of Hexagon Geospatial

 As we headed into HxGN Live 2013 two weeks ago, I was reminded of how many people don’t really understand what we do for a living.
 To the layman, the geospatial sector can seem very complicated, and when you mention geospatial data processing, image compression or photogrammetry, people’s eyes tend to glaze over.